The children need to wear full school uniform at all times. This is:

 As parents you can help by

 Within school, pupils are taught about how to stay safe in our modern digital world.

-The person responsible for E-Safety in school is Gill Woodward.
+The person responsible for Online Safety in school is Carrie Hodgson (Executive Headteacher).

 The Click Clever, Click Safe site has lots of useful information about Cyberbullying.

 - having open discussions about your expectations and how to stay safe online

 - closely monitoring the sites your children are accessing

 - limiting the amount of time your allow your child to spend online or using gaming devices